Carmen Basilio: World Champion

 In 1955, Basilio began by beating Peter Müller by decision.
 After that, Basilio was once again the number one challenger, and on June 10 of that year he received his second world title try, against world welterweight champion Tony DeMarco.
 Basilio became world champion by knocking out DeMarco in the 12th round.

 After winning the title, Basilio had two non-title bouts, including a ten-round decision win over Gil Turner, before he and DeMarco met again, this time with Basilio as the defending world champion.
 Their second fight had exactly the same result as their first bout: Basilio won by a knockout in 12.

 For his next fight, in 1956, Basilio lost the title in Chicago to Johnny Saxton by a decision in 15.
 Saxton's manager, mafioso Frank "Blinky" Palermo", was later jailed along with his partner Frankie Carbo for fixing fights.
 Basilio said of losing his title to the referees' decision: "It was like being robbed in a dark alley."
 In an immediate rematch that was fought in Syracuse, Basilio regained the crown with a nine-round knockout, and then, in a rubber match, Basilio kept the belt with a knockout in two.

 After that, he went up in weight and challenged ageing 36- year-old world middleweight champion Sugar Ray Robinson, in what may have been his most famous fight.
 He won the middleweight championship of the world by beating Robinson in a 15-round split decision on September 23, 1957.
 The day after, he had to abandon the welterweight belt, in accordance with boxing's then rules.
-In 1957 Basilio won the Hickok Belt as top professional athlete of the year.
+In January 1958, Basilio was awarded the Hickok Belt as the top professional athlete of the year for 1957.